RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 Steps 1-3: Draft, review, and sign

-- Draft.
+1. Draft.
 Adapt the template clauses to brokerage specifics.
 Name the approved tools the brokerage actually uses.
-Identify the Principal Broker as the AI accountable officer.
+Designate the AI Lead (often the Principal Broker in a small brokerage) and name the Privacy Officer accountable for client personal information.
 Inventory carrier-portal AI features and BMS-embedded AI in the same pass.

-- Review.
-Send the draft to the brokerage’s E&O carrier (typically through the IBAO program), to outside counsel on professional-conduct matters where the brokerage has one, and to the IT advisor responsible for FSRA IT Risk controls.
+2. Review.
+Send the draft to the brokerage’s E&O carrier, typically through the IBAO program.
+Where the brokerage uses outside counsel for professional-conduct matters, include them.
+Send it to the IT advisor responsible for the brokerage’s security controls.
+If the group includes an FSRA-regulated entity or individual, include the applicable FSRA IT Risk controls for that regulated scope.
 The review gates the bias audit methodology and the vendor diligence clause.

-- Sign.
-Principal Broker signs the policy.
+3. Sign.
+The Principal Broker, Privacy Officer, and AI Lead sign the policy.
 Every bound person signs an acknowledgement filed with personnel records.
-The signed master copy is filed with the RIBO renewal artifacts.
+The signed master copy is retained internally with the brokerage’s governance records, next to the E&O certificates; RIBO’s 2026-27 renewal survey asks whether the firm has a workplace generative-AI policy and which AI tools it uses.

 Steps 4-6: Train, publish, and annual review

-- Train.
-Run the four-hour competence training for every bound person before the policy takes effect.
+1. Train.
+Run AI-use training for every bound person before the policy takes effect; the template requires training at onboarding and annually, and the four-hour first-cycle format is Fusion’s rollout suggestion.
 Required topics: approved-tools list, prohibited-tools list, the four pillars, oversight artifact procedure, vendor diligence, incident triggers.
 Sign-off filed.

-- Annual review.
-Full review at twelve months by the Principal Broker with the IT advisor.
+3. Annual review.
+Full review at twelve months by the AI Lead, Privacy Officer, and Principal Broker with the IT advisor.
 Update approved tools, document incidents recorded, refresh the bias audit methodology, re-sign, re-acknowledge.
 Quarterly interim review tracks the licensed-oversight log.

 FIELD NOTE FROM MIKE